Stiff self-interacting string near QCD deconfinement point: Summary and Conclusion

 \section{Summary and Conclusion}

-In this work we discussed the effective bosonic string model of confinement in the vicinity of critical phase transition point~\cite{talk}.
-The corrections received from the Nambu-Goto (NG) action expanded up next to leading order terms have been set into comparison with the corresponding $SU(3)$ Yang-Mills lattice data in four dimensions.
-The effects of boundary terms in L\"uscher-Weisz (LW) action and extrinsic curvature in Polyakov-Kleinert (PK) action have been also considered.
-The region under scrutiny is the source separation $R=0.5$ to $R=1.2$ fm for two temperatures scales near the end of QCD plateau and just before the critical point.

-The theoretical predictions laid down by both the LO and the NLO approximations of Nambu-Goto string show a good fit behavior for the data corresponding to the $Q\bar{Q}$ potential near the end of the QCD plateau region at $T/T_{c}=0.8$.
-The fit returns almost the same parameterization behavior with negligible differences for the measured zero temperature string tension $\sigma_{0}a^{2}$.
-The returned value of this fit paramter is in agreement with the measurements at zero temperature~\cite{Koma:2017hcm}

-Considering a higher temperature near the deconfinement point $T/T_{c}=0.9$.
-The fits of the $Q\bar{Q}$ potential data to the Nambu-Goto string model considering either of its approximation schemes return large values of $\chi^{2}$ if the fit region span the whole source separation distances $R=0.5$ fm to $R=1.2$ fm.
-Even though the fits still compare favorably to the next to leading order approximation of the NG string on each corresponding fit interval.
-The values of the residuals decrease by the exclusion of the data points at short distances for both approximations.

-The effective description based only on Nambu-Goto model does not accurately describe the $Q\bar{Q}$ potential data which occur as a deviation from the standard value of the string tension and the static potential data.
-The fit to the Casimir energy of the self-interacting string returns a value of the zero temperature string tension $\sigma_{0} a^{2}=0.041$ which deviates by $11\%$ of that measured at $T/T_{c}=0.8$ and zero temperature.
-This motivated discussing other effects such as the interaction with the boundaries and stiffness of the flux-tube.

-The inclusion of leading boundary term of L\"uscher-Weisz action in the approximation scheme improves the fits at all the considered source separations, however, deviations from the value of the zero temperature string tension $\sigma_{0}a^{2}$ do not diminish.

-Near the deconfinement point, the fit of the static potential considering boundary terms of LW action and contributions from the extrinsic curvature of PK action show a significant improvement compared to that considering merely the ordinary Nambu-Goto string for the intermediate and asymptotic color source separation distances $R \in [0.5,1.2]$.
-The fits reproduce an acceptable value of $\chi^{2}$ and a zero temperature string tension $\sigma_{0}a^{2}$ measured at $T/T_c=0.8$ or at $T=0$ ~\cite{Koma:2017hcm}, thus, indicating a correct temperature dependence of the string tension.

-Similarly, we consider the implication of the NG string for the mean-square width profile near the end of the QCD plateau region.
-We find that the mean-square width of the NG string in both LO and NLO approximations to fit well to the lattice data.
-Negligible differences are observed in the intermediate distances and the asymptotic long string limit.
-We conclude that the potential and mean square width extracted from the string partition function up to next leading order are consistent with the lattice data in the intermediate distances for temperature scales upto $T/T_{c}=0.8$.
+We consider the predictions of the NG string for the mean-square width profile near the end of the QCD plateau region, $T/T_{c}=0.8$.
+The obtained results indicate that the form of the string-vibration-like shapes of action density contours are independent from the temperature driven geometrical width effects suggesting that it can manifest even at lower temperatures.
+In addition, one may conclude that the potential extracted from the $Z(R,T)$ up to NLO are consistent with the lattice data for color source separations commencing from $R=0.5$ fm.